 JJC's police station is located on the southwest side of campus in G- Building, Room G-1013 just south of the Fitness Center.
 The Police Dispatch Center is staffed 24 hours a day, seven days a week for emergencies and non- emergencies.

 I would like to welcome you and thank you for taking the time to visit the Joliet Junior College Police Department's (JJCPD) webpage.
-This webpage is part of our continuing commitment to the safety of our students, staff and visitors.
+JJCPD is committed to fostering a safe environment that promotes student success.
+This webpage is part of our continuing commitment to the safety of our students, staff, faculty and community.
 We hope that you will find it to be a useful and informative resource not only about the department, but also for a wide range of topics that relate to safety both on and off campus.
-The officers and staff of JJCPD take their oath and obligation to protect and serve the members of the JJC community seriously.

 Our motto "Service – Pride – Respect" means that we take pride in providing professional, high quality service while enforcing laws and policies in a respectful manner.

-We recognize that we cannot fulfill our mission of making JJC a safe learning environment without your assistance.
+Student success and safety is a community effort.
 We need you, the members of the JJC community, to be our eyes and ears, to report incidents of a criminal or suspicious nature, and to keep us informed.
 Together, we can accomplish our mission.

 Comments or questions may be submitted at firstname.lastname@example.org.Clery Annual Security Report (ASR)

 Reporting a Crime